Quick Start Step 1: Set a Target

 You didn't decide to budget because you love math.
 Sure, there’s some of that (though YNAB takes care of most of it for you), but a budget is about reaching your goals.
 They might be small, like paying the electric bill on time and in full.
 Or they might be grand, like a second honeymoon to Tahiti.
 Here’s how.

 First, think: What are your expenses?
 What are your priorities?
 We've gotten you started with some common expenses, but you can also add categories for each expense and goal that you have, and enter the target amount for each of them.
 If you don't know them all right now, thats okay!
 You're taking those first steps, and you can fill in the rest when you can.

 Your budget is a roadmap of your priorities.
 If your budget is the map, then your categories are the stops along your route.
 And Targets can help ensure your car doesn't run out of fuel, er, dollars, along the way.

 Once you've set up your categories to reflect your priorities, follow these steps to add Targets to help keep you on the road:

-Find a category that matches one of your targets—
+Find a category that matches one of your expenses or goals—

 or create a new category!—and select it.